 On January 1, 2022, the Group adopted ASC Topic 842 by applying the effective date method under the modified retrospective approach to all lease contracts existing as of January 1, 2022.
 Under the effective date method, results for reporting periods beginning on or after January 1, 2022 are presented under ASC Topic 842.
 Prior period amounts are not adjusted and continue to be reported in accordance with the Group's historical accounting policies.
-Additionally, the Group used the package of practical expedients that allows the Group not to reassess: (1) whether any expired or existing contracts are or contain leases, (2) lease classification for any expired or existing leases.
+Additionally, the Group used the package of practical expedients that allows the Group not to reassess: (1) whether any expired or existing contracts are or contain leases, (2) lease classification for any expired or existing leases and (3) initial direct costs for any existing leases.
 The Group has elected the hindsight practical expedient to determine the reasonably certain lease term for existing leases.